rdmpage/ld-powo/README.md

 POWO provides data dumps from http://sftp.kew.org/pub/data-repositories/WCVP, I have downloaded [wcvp_dwca.zip](http://sftp.kew.org/pub/data-repositories/WCVP/wcvp_dwca.zip) dated 2023-04-27.
 These files include data on distribution which is not available in the POWO data sent to ChecklistBank.

+### Geography

+WCVP provides distributional data using World Geographical Scheme for Recording Plant Distributions (WGSRPD) codes for Level-3 areas.
+GeoJSON for these codes is available from GitHub [here](https://github.com/rdmpage/prior-standards/blob/master/world-geographical-scheme-for-recording-plant-distributions/geojson/level3.geojson) and [here](https://github.com/tdwg/wgsrpd/blob/master/geojson/level3.geojson).
+I have downloaded the Level-3 data to `data/wgsrpd`.

 ## RDF

+### Modelling taxa and names

+### Modelling geography

+In the absence of persistent identifiers for the regions, could “fake” them using `https://github.com/tdwg/wgsrpd/blob/master/geojson/level3.geojson#` as the namespace, with each regions as a fragment identifier.

+Note that there is a pull request to change the GeoJSON files: https://github.com/tdwg/wgsrpd/pull/10

 ### Upload triples